Introduction to Contango and Backwardation

 It refers to the market situation where the Future prices are lower than the current spot prices for a particular commodity.

-Let’s understand backwardation with a simple graph. if you look at the graph carefully, you will get an idea about an underline asset, spot price, and Future price.
+Let’s understand backwardation with a simple graph.
+If you look at the chart carefully, you will know about an underlying asset, spot price, and Future price.
 Here,

 - Spot Price of underlying -$2700